krisnova/nivenly.com/content/readme.md

 # professional computer adult

-kris nóva is a professional business adult who works on important computers. she is world famous for her work on kubernetes, linux, and infrastructure. she is a successful grown-up hacker, and specializes in cybersecurity in distributed computing environments.
+kris nóva is a professional business adult who works on important computers. she is an international internet celebrity who does significant computer boops. she is world-famous for her work on kubernetes, linux, and infrastructure. she is a successful grown-up hacker, and specializes in cybersecurity in distributed computing environments.

+### the linux foundation

+kris nóva contributes to and maintains several linux foundation based projects, and is an ambassador for the [cloud native computing foundation](https://www.cncf.io/speaker/krisnova/)

+{{< youtube id="Oz6ob7hxX-A" >}}

+# timeline

+nóva has been working professionally since 2011, below find some of her notable contributions

 ### 2013